-GSA developed apps are designed to take advantage of the concept of Anytime, Any Where, Any Device (A3) to allow GSA users and customers to access GSA data while mobile.
+GSA developed apps are designed to take advantage of the concept of working anytime and anywhere to allow GSA users and customers to access GSA data while mobile.
 As such, as GSA business lines develop apps for use on the iOS and Android environment, these apps must undergo an assessment and authorization process before being deployed.
 With that in mind, the following guidelines are to be followed:

 - A GSA developed app that supports a GSA FISMA system must be documented in the System Security and Privacy Plan and authorized to operate as part of a current ATO letter from the respective AO before deployment.
 GSA IT Security Procedural Guide 06-30: Managing Enterprise Cybersecurity Risk, is to be followed for this process.
 Any app that is not directly tied to an already existing system authorized to operate must have an assessment performed and subsequently approved for release by the Chief Information Security Officer (CISO). - Any mobile app development shall result in a minimum of the release of both an iOS and Android version of the app.
 This ensures coverage to all users within GSA and the maximum coverage for apps released to the public.
-Any additional application versions for alternate OS mobile platforms may be developed for such apps, but iOS and Android shall remain as the core base OSs for GSA developed mobile apps for all releases. - All GSA developed apps must follow the respective application review and publication guidelines for the OS to which they were developed as outlined in Section 8.2 of GSA IT Security Procedural Guide 12-67: Securing Mobile Devices and Applications and the release process documented in this section. - Other than for testing purposes on non-user provisioned mobile devices, side loading of apps in the environment is not authorized. - The GSA MaaS360 Store is authorized for enterprise deployment of apps to GSA user devices once that app has been assessed, authorized, and published according to the guidelines outlined in this section. - Mobile code scanning throughout the development cycle is critical, but before release by the Mobile Device Team, a mobile app must be scanned by the Systems Engineering
+Any additional application versions

+- for alternate OS mobile platforms may be developed for such apps, but iOS and Android shall remain as the core base OSs for GSA developed mobile apps for all releases. - All GSA developed apps must follow the respective application review and publication guidelines for the OS to which they were developed as outlined in Section 8.5 of GSA IT Security Procedural Guide 12-67: Securing Mobile Applications and Devices. - The GSA Store is authorized for enterprise deployment of apps to GSA user devices once that app has been assessed, authorized, and published according to the guidelines in GSA IT Security Procedural Guide 12-67: Securing Mobile Applications and Devices. - Mobile app scanning throughout development is critical to successful deployment of an app.
+Before being approved for use, a mobile app must be scanned by the OCISO Security Operations (ISO) Division using an approved scanner.
-Division (ISE) Team within the OCISO.
-This scan is a source code scan using a GSA approved source code scanner.
 As with all applications in GSA, no High/Critical findings are allowed from these scan results.
-Moderate findings should be documented in the respective POA&M for the system by which the app is authorized and accepted by the AO; Low and Informational findings should be taken into consideration by the developers for their next iteration of app development.
-A detailed process for mobile app release is documented at the end of this section.

-- All mobile application development should take into consideration the Open Web Application Security Project (OWASP) Mobile Security Project when developing mobile apps either within GSA or for use by the general public.
+Moderate findings should be documented in the respective POA&M for the system by which the app is authorized and accepted by the AO; Low and Informational findings should be taken into consideration by the developers for their next iteration of app development. - All mobile application development shall take into consideration the Open Web Application Security Project (OWASP) Mobile Security Project when developing mobile apps either within GSA or for use by the general public.
 The guidelines for mobile application security testing from OWASP are linked below: - OWASP Mobile Security Project Home Page - OWASP Mobile Security Testing Guide - GSA developed mobile apps must undergo an assessment review and approval process before being released for use.
-These apps fall into two categories that shall have slightly different processes for approval, with many common steps. - Mobile apps that are developed as part of another system with a current ATO and provide access to an application using a different form factor (smartphones/tablets), such apps must be documented in the System Security and Privacy Plan for the system they support. - Mobile apps designed for a specific purpose not part of a current ATO stand alone in their ATO.
-As these apps do not have a parent system they support, the below listed process is the complete assessment process required for these apps.
+These apps fall into two categories that shall have slightly different processes for approval, with many common steps. - Mobile apps that are developed as part of another system with a current ATO and provide access to an application using a different form factor (smartphones/tablets), such apps must be documented in the System Security and Privacy Plan for the system they support as specified in GSA IT Security Procedural Guide 12-67: Securing Mobile Applications and Devices. - Mobile apps designed for a specific purpose not part of a current ATO stand alone in their ATO.
+As these apps do not have a parent system they support, they shall be separately assessed as specified in GSA IT Security Procedural Guide 12-67: Securing Mobile Applications and Devices.